piersfinlayson/software-defined-retro-rom/docs/FAQ.md

-# SDRR Frequently Asked Questions
+# One ROM Frequently Asked Questions

-## What is SDRR?
+## What is One ROM?

-**Q: What exactly is Software Defined Retro ROM (SDRR)?**
+**Q: What exactly is One ROM?**

-A: SDRR is a ROM replacement solution that uses a cheap STM32F4 microcontroller to emulate failed or missing ROMs in retro computers.
+A: One ROM is a ROM replacement solution that uses a cheap STM32F4 microcontroller to emulate failed or missing ROMs in retro computers.
 It is easily reprogrammed, can store up to 16 different ROM images and switch between them using jumpers, eliminating the need for expensive EEPROM programmers or multiple physical ROM chips.

+**Q: What is Software Defined Retro ROM (SDRR)?**

+A: The old name for One ROM.
+While it captures the technical essence of One ROM, it wasn't exactly catchy.

-**Q: Why would I use SDRR instead of buying replacement ROMs or using an EEPROM?**
+**Q: Why would I use One ROM instead of buying replacement ROMs or using an EEPROM?**

-A: SDRR offers several advantages:
+A: One ROM offers several advantages:

 - Much cheaper to program than xEPROMs ($5 programmer vs $40+ for xEPROM programmers).
 - Fits the exact footprint of original ROMs, no overhanging the socket.